The Ariel HT 5...

 Well I am still tying with the idea of fitting Electrex-World ignition, as this would fit were the Lucas alternator was.

 I am going to try and get an alloy barrel from "Pushrod Performance" in Lancashire for the engine.
-I have contacted Mike and I am awaiting his reply.
+I have contacted Mike Pemberton and I am awaiting his reply.
 And may use two of his copper push-rod tubes too.

-Photo Brunos Noriel.
+Photo of Brunos Noriel.

 Photo's Courtesy Bruno...